Healthcare Provider Insights

 November 5, 2020

-The COVID-19 pandemic has had a deep and wide-ranging impact throughout all areas and sub-segments of healthcare, but perhaps none more so than in multi-site healthcare and physician practice management (PPM).
+The COVID-19 pandemic had a deep and wide-ranging impact throughout all areas and sub-segments of healthcare, but perhaps none more so than in multi-site healthcare and physician practice management (PPM).
 As the coronavirus took hold throughout the country – particularly in the initial phase of late March, April and May – patients sheltered at home and a myriad of outpatient healthcare providers, from dentists to ophthalmologists to dermatologists, saw volumes plummet.
 The PPM industry has been on a harrowing ride during 2020, but stability (and deal activity) is returning as we settle into a “new normal.”

 In our upcoming Market Insights LIVE session, TripleTree professionals and healthcare deal makers from H.I.G.
 Capital, Twin Brook Capital Partners and McDermott Will & Emery will share in-depth perspectives on multi-site healthcare and considerations for PPM, from their varying vantage points as investors, lenders, and M&A attorneys.
 In advance of this timely discussion, here’s a preview of some of the key dynamics at play.